Controlling cleavers? What you should know

 - Quinclorac is not currently a recommended control option in canola due to trade uncertainties.
+It is also not currently registered for pre-emergent application in canola.
 Click here for more information.

 - Some cleavers are herbicide-resistant.
 Many cleavers populations are Group-2 resistant.
 And as long ago as 1998, a population of Group-2 resistant biotypes found in central Alberta was cross-resistant to quinclorac, an auxin-type Group 4 herbicide.

-- Keep it Clean: When planning any weed control program, always: 1) use only pesticides that are registered, 2) ensure the product won’t cause concerns for canola exports, and 3) follow the label for rates and timing.
+- Keep it Clean: When planning any weed control program, always: 1) use acceptable pesticides that are registered for use on canola and won’t create trade concerns, and 2) follow the label for rates and timing.
 Use the Spray to Swath calculator and be sure to Keep it Clean.

 For more information about controlling cleavers, contact your local Canola Council agronomist.